Leask/Tabminal/README.md

 > **Tab(ter)minal, the Cloud-Native, Proactive AI Integrated Terminal works in modern browsers.**
 > Seamlessly code from your desktop, tablet, or phone with an intelligent, persistent, and rich experience.
+> This project was built using Gemini and Codex wich 90% vibe-coding.
+The real project that `built for the vibe, with the vibe`.

 ![Tabminal Banner](public/favicon.svg)

 ## 🌟 Why Tabminal?

-Tabminal bridges the gap between traditional CLI tools and modern AI capabilities, all while solving the UX challenges of coding on mobile devices.
+Tabminal bridges the gap between traditional CLI tools and modern AI capabilities, all while solving the UX challenges of coding on desktop and mobile devices.

 ## ✨ Innovative Designs